riyasawant007/Training/Linux/Monitor-System-Resources.md

 ```bash
 last reboot
 ```

-## Conclusion
-Using these commands, you can effectively monitor CPU, memory, disk usage, and system uptime, helping to maintain system health and diagnose performance issues.
+Using these commands, one can effectively monitor CPU, memory, disk usage, and system uptime, helping to maintain system health and diagnose performance issues.